ASTR 1210 (O'Connell) Optional Reading

 of nodes" and the Sun-Earth line therefore only occur at approximately

 6-month intervals.
-[Equivalently, in the figure above, once the Sun
+[Equivalently, once the Sun has passed one

-has passed one node along its ecliptic path, it will not approach the
+node along its ecliptic path, it will not approach the other for 6

 - The perspective drawing below shows the